 Let’s face it: even before COVID-19, certain bus routes made some transit leaders think, “Is this worth it?”
 Ridership was low, but not low enough to necessitate cutting the route and leaving residents dependent on the bus high and dry.
 In the wake of the pandemic, however, there’s no question that these kinds of routes can morph in some capacity.

 For example, say there are a series of routes that see strong ridership during the day, but overnight, demand plummets.
 It’s still paramount to keep the overnight service afloat because its primary users could be essential employees like nurses.
 However, running a fixed-route line once an hour is both inconvenient for passengers and costly for the city.

 Transportation leaders in Sault Ste.
-Marie, Ontario, pulled the trigger on such a plan in September 2019 in an attempt to improve the quality of service of seven evening bus routes.
+Marie, Ontario, pulled the trigger on such a plan in September 2019 in an attempt to improve the quality of service of nine evening bus routes.
 The 20-square-mile zone in Sault Ste.
 Marie saw low utilization and long wait times for riders between the hours of 7 p.m. and midnight, where buses only arrived once an hour.

 Taking a similar approach, a town in the United Kingdom saw even greater results from their tech-enabled service.
 Public transport operator Go-Coach experienced a 90% drop in ridership during the pandemic in the town of Sevenoaks in Kent.
 To combat low utilization, Go-Coach launched a new on-demand transportation service called Go2 using their normal fixed-line buses.